features

 The primary goals of nwcc currently are portability and correctness.
 Due to the amount of required work, many tradeoffs are necessary.
 As a result of many tradeoffs and compromises, neither nwcc's portability nor its correctness seem particularly impressive for the time being - But stay tuned, things will only get better!

-- Cross-compilation is supported
+- Cross-compilation is supported (but not heavily tested!)

 - nwcc implements most of C90 (ISO C), though various language constructs that are particularly obscure, rarely used and/or of dubious usefulness are not yet implemented, or implemented in a broken way - see the bugs page for details